Question: Upon which thing is it conditional to achieve salvation in the Hereafter?

-6. You must avoid using or saying things which Islam dictates as signs of kufr [disbelief]: For example, a Muslim must not wear a cross or must not say, even as a joke, “I am a disbeliever.”
+6. You must avoid using or saying things which Islam prescribes as signs of kufr (disbelief): For example, a Muslim must not wear a cross or must not say, even as a joke, “I am a disbeliever [kafir].”

 Some essential matters in the aqeedah (creed, faith) of Ahl as-Sunnah wa’l Jama’ah are as follows:

 1. Allahu ta’ala is free from time and space.
-It causes disbelief (kufr) to say, “Allah has sat on the ‘Arsh.”
+It causes disbelief (kufr) to say, “Allah is in heaven or on the ‘Arsh.”

 2. Allahu ta’ala does not resemble anything.
-It causes disbelief to attribute human features and characteristics (anthropomorphism) to Him, such as hand, feet, walking, descending, ascending etc.
+It causes disbelief to attribute human features and characteristics (anthropomorphism) to Him, such as hands, feet, walking, descending, ascending etc.

 3. Muhammad ‘alaihis-salam is the last prophet.
 No prophet will succeed him.
-To say “No prophet [nabi] will succeed him, but a messenger [rasul] will succeed him” is an act of kufr (disbelief) that expels the person saying it from the fold of Islam.
+To say “No prophet (nabi) will succeed him, but a messenger (rasul) will succeed him” causes kufr (disbelief) that expels the person saying it from the fold of Islam.

-4. We must not declare Ahl al-qibla (a Muslim who performs salat) a kafir (disbeliever) owing to his/her sins because acts of worship (ibadah) do not form an integral part of faith (iman).
-That is, a Muslim who does not do acts of worship and commits sins must not be declared a kafir.
+4. We must not declare Ahl al-qibla (a Muslim who performs salat and does not have a belief that causes disbelief)) a kafir (disbeliever) owing to their sins because acts of worship (ibadah) do not form an integral part of faith (iman).
+That is, a Muslim who does not do acts of worship or commits sins must not be declared a kafir.
 In the Hereafter, Allahu ta’ala may torment a person in return for a minor sin, and He may forgive major sins.

 5. The Muslims in Paradise (Jannah) will see Allahu ta’ala.
 The Mu’tazila sect does not believe this fact.